UCL/ucl_software_carpentry/installation/install.md

 ### Unix tools for automation class ###

 Install [MinGW](http://sourceforge.net/projects/mingw/) by following the download link.
+It should install MinGW's package manager.
+On the left, select ``Basic Setup``, and on right select ``mingw32-base, mingw-developer-toolkit, mingw-gcc-g++, msys-base``.
+On some systems these package might be selected from start.
+Finally, click the installation menu and ``Apply Changes``.

 Now, we need to find out where Git and Notepad++ have been installed, this will be either in `C:/Program Files (x86)` or in `C:\ProgramFiles`.
 The former is the norm on more modern versions of windows.